Judge orders evidence preserved in Hernandez prison suicide

 The fiancee, Shayanna Jenkins Hernandez, had filed court papers on behalf of Hernandez’s estate, asking that prison officials be barred from altering or destroying any potential evidence.
 She wasn’t present for Friday’s hearing.

 The former New England Patriots tight end was found hanged in his cell in a maximum-security prison early Wednesday.
-He was serving a life sentence for the 2013 murder of Odin Lloyd, a semi-pro football player who had been dating Jenkins Hernandez’s sister.
+He was serving a life sentence for the 2013 murder of Odin Lloyd, who had been dating Jenkins Hernandez’s sister.

 Leontire was harshly critical of state authorities.
 Hernandez’s family, he said, still doesn’t know what was in the notes he left behind and was learning disturbing details about Hernandez’s death from news reports and on Twitter.